-We are very fortunate to 25 of our books included in James Mustich’s “1,000 Books to Read Before You Die.”
+We are very fortunate to have 25 of our books included in James Mustich’s “1,000 Books to Read Before You Die.”
 This extensive list curated by Mustich contains novels that are embedded in literary history, as well as books that deserve more recognition.
 So, here are our some of our books that made the list, along with descriptions provided by our website.

 1. Study is Hard Work – William H. Armstrong